hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBContextTreeSlice.class/README.md

-I contain a slice of the context tree from a TDBCursor.
-My nodes support contraction, i.e., instead of a single key, I have a entire path of keys.
-If I am the leaf of a context slice, my last key will be a time index.
+I contain a slice of the context tree from a TDBCursor that has been reduced to a number of relevant events.
+My nodes support contraction, i.e., instead of a single key, I have an entire path of keys.
+All keys are Context instances, but If I am the leaf of a context slice, my last key will be a time index (Integer) instead.

 NOTE that the contexts in my path are bare Context instances, i.e., other than the results of TDBCursor>>#context et al., they are not wrapped in proxies.
 This is a YAGNI decision and may be revised in the future.
 Use something like "aCursor object: aContext atTime: (aCursor traceFor: aContext) maxTimeIndex" for working with the historic context state.